 For more formal eating, you can head to The Savill Garden.

-Pinterest - A visit to Virginia Water Lake, Surrey in Autumn
+Pin For Later: A Visit to Virginia Water Lake Surrey in Autumn